CatalogueOfLife/general/docs/ASSEMBLY.md

 A dataset and sector subset summary will help identifying problems.
 For certain issues like duplicates or potential chresonyms a comparison view of several records is needed that allows the editor to block names from entering the Catalogue or modify their status.

 Trusted sources that already have a review process implemented themselves can be marked to be included in the CoL automatically with every new dataset version imported.
-Otherwise manually acceptance of a new or updated sector for inclusion into the CoL needs to take place everytime through editorial decision.
+Otherwise manual acceptance of a new or updated sector for inclusion into the CoL needs to take place everytime through editorial decision.

 # Assembling a preliminary CoL
 Automatically or manually accepted sectors are copied to a preliminary CoL so they are immutable and available for subsequent Catalogues.
 The preliminary CoL can only by modified by replacing entire sectors or changing the management classification (MC) itself.
 When a sector is attached to a higher part of the management classification it becomes the authority for that part of the tree and defines the included classification which can be different from the hidden MC.